getsentry/eng-pipes/src/api/README.md

 These APIs are to be used for communicating with downstream channels.
 To use them in the project, simply import them.

-To add a new API, simply create a new folder in this and import files elsewhere.
+To add a new API, simply create a new folder in this subdirectory and import files elsewhere.